Pipe dream? China faces daunting task to suck in gas and wean itself off coal

 "If you look at the pollution in China, it's clearly a massive problem so it's not a surprise they want to do this," said Neil Beveridge, senior oil and gas analyst at Sanford C Bernstein.
 "The big question is: how are they going to achieve it?"

 Some, like China National Petroleum Corp (CNPC), were already at work on extending the country's gas infrastructure.
-CNPC is building the fourth Shaanxi-Beijing gas pipeline, a critical 1,114 kilometer line with 25 bcm capacity reaching China's northeastern region.
+CNPC is building the fourth Shaanxi-Beijing gas pipeline, a critical 1,114km line with 25 bcm capacity reaching China's northeastern region.

 The existing three lines with 35 bcm are already operating at full capacity.
 Whether by coincidence or design, the new pipe is due to come into operation by October this year.